Federal Radio Corporation of Nigeria: FRCN today

-FRCN's medium wave service, Radio Nigeria, has 25 stations located throughout the country, and together with Voice of Nigeria, considers itself to have the largest radio network in Africa.
+FRCN's medium wave service, Radio Nigeria, has 25 stations located acrossthe country, and together with Voice of Nigeria, considers itself to have the largest radio network in Africa.
 In 2007, FRCN began introducing FM transmitters in some locations, and plans to begin upgrading and modernizing its shortwave and medium wave transmitters in the coming years.

 Broadcast Academy

 The FRCN operates a training arm, the National Broadcast Academy.
 The academy was established in 1957 at Ikoyi as an in-house training department of Radio Nigeria.